Making game-like things, with love.

 Just after I turned 40, my life hooned off in a direction I didn't see coming.
 Long story short: I got fit.
 Like, crazy fit.
 I junked 30kg of podge over nine months, discovered I quite liked endurance stuff, and wound up doing marathons, ultras, the 1000 Burpee Challenge (it's as bad as it sounds), you name it.
 Loved loved loved it.

 How did I do it?
 I took habit formation seriously.
-I knew that it would be the most important thing, and so gave myself some rules to maximise my chances of getting to where I needed to be.
+I knew that channeling the spirit of seeing it through would be the most important thing, and so gave myself some rules to maximise my chances of getting to where I needed to be.
 And for a couple of years afterwards, I was convinced that there must be some way I could take a couple of decades' worth of games dev experience and make something to help people build healthy habits.

 It took a year or two for the epiphanies to hit, but hit they did.